 If you change your address, Tel.
-No. or email address, please tell Angharad (07779 170662).
+No. or email address, please tell Angharad ().
 Also, tell her if you want to receive Newsletters, etc., from the Association by email.
-Contact her on: firstname.lastname@example.org
+Contact CAAA on: email@example.com

 At the time of writing autumn has actually arrived.
 For a long spell of mild weather we managed to persuade ourselves it was still summer.
 But there are now more leaves on the ground than the trees and it’s time to face the fact that winter is coming!